subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

  Enc.start()
 ```

-## How to find duplicate elements in a given array?
+## 3.How to find duplicate elements in a given array?

 ```js
 let arr = [1,2,3,4,5,6,7,8,9,10,1,2,3,4,5,6,7,8,9,10]